elithrar/elithrar.github.io/docs/desktop-design.md

 5. Found a potential narrow-screen overflow in the Windows list: anchoring a wide popup to its small trigger could extend beyond the left viewport edge.
 The compact list now anchors to both sides of the header, wraps full titles, and allows vertical scrolling when needed.
 6. Replaced floating-positioned menu primitives after their geometry-dependent behavior stalled the DOM harness.
 Shared inline greyUI Collapsible disclosures avoid that positioning dependency and explicitly support dismissal and focus return.

+### Mobile feedback revision

+Reviewed the three supplied phone screenshots (`IMG_0605.png` through `IMG_0607.png`) and WorkbenchOS's current source before changing the blog:

+- [App.tsx](https://github.com/elithrar/workbenchOS/blob/main/apps/workbench/src/App.tsx) selects a dedicated mobile presentation.
+[MobileStack.tsx](https://github.com/elithrar/workbenchOS/blob/main/apps/workbench/src/desktop/MobileStack.tsx) renders ordinary panels and invokes Close directly; [desktop-store.ts](https://github.com/elithrar/workbenchOS/blob/main/apps/workbench/src/store/desktop-store.ts) removes the window and selects a remaining one.
+- [styles.css](https://github.com/elithrar/workbenchOS/blob/main/apps/workbench/src/styles.css) packs the mobile stack with `grid-auto-rows: max-content` and `align-content: start`.
+It also reserves minimum height for tool applets.
+Adopt the separation of desktop surface and panel bounds, but omit those applet minimums for blog prose and About.
+- The About screenshot exposes the blog frame's own `min-height: calc(100svh - 94px)`.
+Remove it; retain the viewport minimum on the background only.
+Long readers still use page scrolling, while short About/search results end at their content.
+- Replace the left system-actions popup with a direct, labeled Close button in both modes.
+Remove closed windows from stacking state and clear their page position after focus transfer so reopening starts at the top.
+- Replace the open-window list with exactly the three newest published posts under Recents.
+Open/close actions and older archive posts do not change this list.
+- The screenshots also show Arrange on mobile: the generic compact button rule outweighed its CSS hiding rule.
+Render Arrange only in desktop mode.

+The Workbench comparison is a source inspection, not a live rendered comparison; browser tab discovery still times out.

 ### Validation

 - `npm run build`: passed, including Jekyll and both TypeScript targets.
 Pre-existing Liquid warnings remain in two unchanged historical Go posts.
-- `npm test`: **12 passed**.
-Covers all published posts and canonical output, chronological filtering, desktop order and bounds, deduplication, minimize/restore, focus return, history, cold permalinks, fetch failure/retry, anchors, maximize/restore, feed/assets, output exclusions, compact mode at 320/390/540/768/960px and a 1024px touch tablet, all-post archive availability, scroll restoration, mode changes, complete window titles, Escape, close-all recovery, and the 20 screenshot hashes/dimensions.
+- `npm test`: **15 passed**.
+Covers all published posts and canonical output, chronological filtering, desktop order and bounds, deduplication, minimize/restore, focus return, history, cold permalinks, fetch failure/retry, anchors, maximize/restore, feed/assets, output exclusions, compact mode at 320/390/540/768/960px and a 1024px touch tablet, all-post archive availability, scroll restoration, mode changes, complete window titles, Escape, close-all recovery, the 20 screenshot hashes/dimensions, Recents membership independent of open windows, direct mobile Close, fresh scroll after reopening a closed reader, and computed compact frame/background styles.
 - These responsive tests simulate media-query transitions and DOM state.
-They do not measure browser layout or certify physical scrolling.
+Computed-style checks verify the frame sizing rules, but do not measure rendered geometry or certify physical scrolling.
 - `git diff --check`: passed.

 ### Open gate: actual rendered review